Inference-Time Enhancement of Generative Robot Policies via Predictive World Modeling: World Model Learning

-State-based world modeling requires accurate state estimation, which is possible in a lab environment with infrastructure such as AprilTags~\cite{olson2011apriltag} or motion capture but can be challenging in the open environment.
-Therefore, it is desired to directly learn \emph{visual dynamics}, i.e., a visual world model.
+The world model takes as input $(I_t, a_{t:t+T})$ and predicts $I_{t+1:t+T+1}$.
+When $I_t$ represents a low-dimensional state, an MLP can be used to learn the dynamics.
+However, state-based world modeling relies on accurate state estimation, which is feasible in controlled lab environments with infrastructure such as AprilTags~\cite{olson2011apriltag} or motion capture systems, but can be challenging in open or unstructured environments.
+Therefore, it is desirable to learn \emph{visual dynamics} directly, i.e., to build a visual world model.

 \textbf{Diffusion-based visual world modeling}.
 Motivated by the success of using diffusion models for image generation, we design a visual world model based on conditional diffusion.
 Recall that the input to the world model is $I_t = o_{t-H:t}$ (the sequence of past images) and $a_{t:t+T}$, and the output is $I_{t+1:t+T+1}:= o_{t+1:t+T+1}$ (a sequence of future images).
-Similar as the state-based world modeling, we design the visual world model as a recursive application of single-step image predictors.
-We denote the single-step predictor as \bea o_{t+1} = f_\vision(o_{t-H:t}, a_t), \eea where $f_\vision$ is a conditional diffusion model.
+We design the visual world model as a recursive application of single-step image predictors, which reads \bea o_{t+1} = f_\vision(o_{t-H:t}, a_t), \eea where $f_\vision$ is a conditional diffusion model.
 The unique property of diffusion is that $o_{t+1}$ is not generated in a single feedforward step, but rather through a sequence of denoising steps.
 In particular, let $o_{t+1}^{\calT}$ be drawn from a white Gaussian noise distribution, then $f_\vision$ proceeds as: \bea o_{t+1}^{\tau-1} = D_{\phi}(o_{t+1}^\tau, \tau, o_{t-H:t},a_t), \tau = \calT, \dots, 1, \eea where $\calT$ is the total number of denoising steps and the output of $f_\vision$ is $o_{t+1} = o_{t+1}^0$.
 In~\eqref{eq:image-diffusion}, $\tau$ is the denoising step index and $D_{\phi}$---the ``denoiser''---is a neural network with weights $\phi$.
-We use the same architecture for $D_\phi$ as in~\cite{alonso2024diffusionworldmodelingvisual}, which contains convolutions, action embedding, and a U-Net, as illustrated in Fig.~\ref{fig:visual-world-model}.
-The denoiser $D_\phi$ is trained by adding random noises to the clean images and then predicting the noise.
+We use the same architecture for $D_\phi$ as~\cite{alonso2024diffusionworldmodelingvisual}, containing convolutions, action embedding, and a U-Net (Fig.~\ref{fig:visual-world-model}). $D_\phi$ is trained by adding random noises to the clean images and then predicting the noise.